sergeymusichenko/ab-soft-performance-101/homework/lc2/TestStrategy.md

 #### Audience
 - stakeholders
 - developers
-- QA engeeners
+- QA engineers

 Define and classify expectations according to audience ??
 What does it mean?
 Which expectations ?
-My from audience or audience expectetions from test reports ?
+My from audience or audience expectations from test reports ?

 #### Success criteria of the project
 Performance of project met defined criteria.

 ## Expected Outputs
-High-level test reprort cantaining graphics and table of test results as well as advises to invrease performance and meet KPI in time.
+High-level test report containing graphics and table of test results as well as advises to increase performance and meet KPI in time.

 ## KPI
 - **Response time** - max 0.8 sec (including max slowdown time of 0.5 sec)